 Your favorite wine glass ends up with water stains, or maybe your skin feels dry after a shower.
 The water flowing through your home may be responsible for these issues, but which water treatment system should you choose to prevent those sorts of things from happening?
 Ultimately, the decision will come down to either installing a point-of-entry (POE) filter, a point-of-use (POU) water filter, or both, but how can you tell them apart?

-At Monkey Wrench Plumbing, Heating & Air, we've installed countless water filters and can succinctly fill you in on the differences between POU and POE filtration systems.
-We've helped homeowners all over Los Angeles and the surrounding areas understand the differences between these two systems so they can choose one that best suits their water needs.
+At Monkey Wrench Plumbing, Heating, Air & Electric, we’ve installed countless water filters and can succinctly fill you in on the differences between POU and POE filtration systems.
+We’ve helped homeowners all over Los Angeles and the surrounding areas understand the differences between these two systems so they can choose one that best suits their water needs.

 Point-of-use and point-of-entry water filters share similarities and differences in the following categories.